Omega (navigation system): Previous systems

 Taking a "fix" in any navigation system requires the determination of two measurements.
 Typically these are taken in relation to fixed objects like prominent landmarks or the known location of radio transmission towers.
 By measuring the angle to two such locations, the position of the navigator can be determined.
-Alternately, one can measure the angle and distance to a single object, or the distance to two objects.
+Alternatively, one can measure the angle and distance to a single object, or the distance to two objects.

 The introduction of radio systems during the 20th century dramatically increased the distances over which measurements could be taken.
 Such a system also demanded much greater accuracies in the measurements – an error of one degree in angle might be acceptable when taking a fix on a lighthouse a few miles away, but would be of limited use when used on a radio station 300 mi away.
 A variety of methods were developed to take fixes with relatively small angle inaccuracies, but even these were generally useful only for short-range systems.

 The same electronics that made basic radio systems work introduced the possibility of making very accurate time delay measurements, and thus highly accurate distance measurements.
 The problem was knowing when the transmission was initiated.
 With radar, this was simple, as the transmitter and receiver were usually at the same location.
 Measuring the delay between sending the signal and receiving the echo allowed accurate range measurement.

 For other uses, air navigation for instance, the receiver would have to know the precise time the signal was transmitted.
 This was not generally possible using electronics of the day.
 Instead, two stations were synchronized by using one of the two transmitted signals as the trigger for the second signal after a fixed delay.
 By comparing the measured delay between the two signals, and comparing that with the known delay, the aircraft's position was revealed to lie along a curved line in space.
 By making two such measurements against widely separated stations, the resulting lines would overlap in two locations.
 These locations were normally far enough apart to allow conventional navigation systems, like dead reckoning, to eliminate the incorrect position solution.

 The first of these hyperbolic navigation systems was the UK's Gee and Decca, followed by the US LORAN and LORAN-C systems.
 LORAN-C offered accurate navigation at distances over 1,000 km, and by locating "chains" of stations around the world, they offered moderately widespread coverage.